 Coinbase is one of the most popular cryptocurrency platforms out there, especially for its brokerage service.
 As well as allowing you to purchase a range of cryptocurrencies, you can use Coinbase to sell, transfer, or store your crypto.
-Like all platforms, it has its advantages and disadvantages, on the plus side it is perhaps the easiest broker service to use and has never been hacked, and on the downside, it offers limited payment options and high transaction fees.
+Like all platforms, it has its advantages and disadvantages; on the plus side, it is perhaps the most straightforward broker service to use and has never been hacked.
+On the downside, it offers limited payment options and high transaction fees.

 An overview of the best Coinbase alternatives